jbikker/tinybvh/README.md

-# dev
-This is the TinyBVH **development branch**.
-New features are tested here.
-Please also make PRs to this branch.

 # TinyBVH
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 Some C++11 is used, e.g. for threading.
 The library has no dependencies.